bblfsh/scala-client/README.md

 Changing the JDK directory to the one right for your system.

-*Note: currently only Linux is supported, check #7 for MacOS support*.

 #### Apache Maven

 The `bblfsh-client` package is available thorugh [Maven